JakeMerrill/CS167/Labs/Lab1/CS167-Lab1.md

   ```

 - ***(Q5) Does it run?
 Why or why not?***
-   It runs but it shows the previous result that outputs the result: "Hello World!"
+   It runs the code correctly but the output you get is not the results stored in output.txt, but shows the warning/error message that is displayed in console:
+    "Exception in thread "main" java.lang.NoClassDefFoundError: org/apache/hadoop/conf/Configuration
+	at edu.ucr.cs.cs167.jmerr024.App.main(App.java:55)
+      Caused by: java.lang.ClassNotFoundException: org.apache.hadoop.conf.Configuration
+	at java.net.URLClassLoader.findClass(URLClassLoader.java:387)
+	at java.lang.ClassLoader.loadClass(ClassLoader.java:418)
+	at sun.misc.Launcher$AppClassLoader.loadClass(Launcher.java:355)
+	at java.lang.ClassLoader.loadClass(ClassLoader.java:351)
+	...
+1 more"

 - Try to run the program using the following command:

     ```bash